 The integrated investing platform from U.S. Bank and U.S. Bancorp Investments is a solid option for personal investors who want competitive brokerage and access to quality market research.

 The Self-Directed Brokerage Account is designed for hands-on investors who prefer to execute trades themselves.
-The brokerage per trade is reasonably priced, and Gold or Platinum Checking Package customers can even get 100 free trades per year.
-However, be prepared for additional charges for things like account inactivity, account-transfer and wire transfers.
+The brokerage per trade is reasonably priced, and Gold or Platinum Checking package customers can even get 100 free trades per year.
+However, be prepared for additional charges for things like account inactivity, account transfers and wire transfers.

 The Automated Investor Account uses robo-advisor technology to invest and rebalance investor portfolios.
-U.S Bancorp charges a lower than average annual fee for this, and the fee is calculated as a percentage of invested assets.
+U.S. Bancorp charges an annual fee that’s lower than average for this, and it’s calculated as a percentage of invested assets.